GeorgeT27/GeorgeT27.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year Mathematics student at UCL, specializing in machine learning, with a strong passion for generative models such as VAE and diffusion models.
-While these models naturally lead to computer vision, my particular interest lies in delving deeper into the statistical aspects of machine learning.
-Through relevant mathematics modules, I've been building a solid foundation to support my focus on both theory and application, enabling me to explore complex challenges in the field, including 3D scene generation, reminiscent of SDXL but in a 3D context.
+I'm a third-year Mathematics student at UCL, specializing in machine learning, with a strong passion for the theory behind generative models such as VAE and diffusion models.
+In particular, I am interested in integrating diffusion model into functional space.
+While these models naturally lead to computer vision, I've been building a solid foundation to support my focus on both theory and application, enabling me to explore complex challenges in the field, including 3D scene generation, reminiscent of SDXL but in a 3D context.

+Beside 3D image generation, I have a keen interest in neuroscience and wish to explore the intricacies of functional magnetic resonance imaging (fMRI) to better understand brain activity.
+My goal is to start at institutions like the Gatsby Institute.
+I'm also drawn to the groundbreaking work in neural imaging by Stability AI, especially their "Mind's Eye" project.

 In my third year study at UCL, I have taken the following course which will potentially help my research later on.
 1. Machine learning for domain specialist